gilesknap/pico-xmas2/README.md

 ## What the Code can do

-So the idea here is that you can pick the 'mode' by setting the dip switches and start and stop he code using the green and red buttons respectively.
+So the idea here is that you can pick the 'mode' by setting the dip switches and start and stop the code using the green and red buttons respectively.
 You can also use the slider to speed up or slow down operation.

 The code is structured using modules and classes for reusability.
 It also uses